ParaGroup/p3arsec/README.md

 Vips          | 1 Image Tile
 x264          | 1 Frame

-For example, the example XML configuration file we shown before would enforce *Blackscholes* to process at least 100 Stock Options per second.
+For example, the example XML file we shown before would enforce *Blackscholes* to process at least 100 Stock Options per second.

 If you want to compile/run applications with dynamic reconfiguration enabled, use the following